NJ man loses $80K in life savings after routine bank transfer

 "I needed to buy gifts.
 I couldn't even buy food, my girlfriend took care of me," Alexander said.

-Until he decided to call WABC in the hope of freeing his iced cash.
-The 7 On Your Side team asked Chime and Citibank to investigate.
+He decided to call WABC in the hope of freeing his iced cash.
+WABC's "7 On Your Side" investigators asked Chime and Citibank to investigate.

-Investigators never found out what caused the freeze because neither bank is allowed to discuss customer accounts.
-But just 48 hours after the TV station called, the big chill on Alexander's 'Benjamins' had thawed.
+The investigation team never found out what caused the freeze because neither bank is allowed to discuss customer accounts.
+But just 48 hours after WABC called, the big chill on Alexander's 'Benjamins' was thawed.

-"I was definitely relieved.
-I felt happy and thankful I really appreciate it," Alexander said.